-- 1. Notes.
-The effect of clauses 37 (4), 38 and clause 45 (3) is that when Wyangala Dam, Lake Brewster and Lake Cargelligo are full or will fill, all regulated river (general security) access licence accounts and regulated river (conveyance) access licence accounts will be equalised.-when Wyangala Dam, Lake Brewster and Lake Cargelligo are full or will fill. - Water remaining in the spillable subaccounts of regulated river (high security) access licences must be withdrawn. - 3.
-Water remaining in the AWD subaccounts of regulated river (high security) access licences must remain. - 4.4.
+Note.
+The effect of clauses 37 (4), 38 and clause 45 (3) is that when Wyangala Dam, Lake Brewster and Lake Cargelligo are full or will fill, all regulated river (general security) access licence accounts and regulated river (conveyance) access licence accounts will be equalised.
+Water remaining in the spillable subaccounts of regulated river (high security) access licences must be withdrawn.
+Water remaining in the AWD subaccounts of regulated river (high security) access licences must remain.
 Assessments indicate that when Wyangala Dam, Lake Brewster and Lake Cargelligo are full it should be possible for each regulated river (general security) access licence account to hold a maximum 1.36 ML/unit share component.